-Welding Inspection Program
+Welding Inspection at ACC

-The Welding Technology Department at Austin Community College offers a Certificate and an Associate of Applied Science (AAS) in Welding Inspection.
-The Inspection courses are offered only at the Riverside Campus; the other welding courses are available at the Round Rock Campus and the Riverside Campus.
+The Welding Technology Department at Austin Community College offers both a Certificate and an Associate of Applied Science (AAS) degree in Welding Inspection, preparing students for careers ensuring weld quality and compliance with industry standards.

 In addition to tuition and fees, there are significant costs associated with this program.
 The student will be responsible for purchasing the current Structural Welding Code- Steel AWS D1.1 and other books and supplies.
 The student will also be responsible for paying their own costs associated with taking the CWI exam (test fees, travel, etc.).
 For details, please see the syllabi for the inspection courses.